This guide will show you how to use the Bisq DAO’s governance mechanism by walking you through the process of making a proposal and voting.

-That’s it—you’ve now participated in a full voting cycle of the Bisq DAO, the upcoming decentralized governance mechanism for the Bisq exchange.
-Bravo!
+That’s it—you’ve now participated in a full voting cycle of the Bisq DAO, the decentralized governance mechanism for the Bisq exchange.

 Since BSQ is just bitcoin, you can see BSQ transactions on any bitcoin block explorer.
-But because these bitcoins are colored, ordinary bitcoin block explorers can’t recognize which bitcoin transactions are also BSQ transactions.
+But because these bitcoins are colored in a way that only Bisq understands, ordinary bitcoin block explorers can’t recognize which bitcoin transactions are also BSQ transactions.

 So there’s a BSQ block explorer.
 Whenever you do a BSQ transaction, you can see it there.

 Here’s a screenshot of the past few BSQ transactions as of the end of April 2019, just a few days after the BSQ genesis transaction.